 Don’t break character

-With the brand as protagonist, every word you write is coming out of your client’s mouth.
+With the brand as a protagonist, every word you write is coming out of your client’s mouth.
 It’s their story, so you need a willing collaborator to be their spokesperson/emissary, hence:

 #13: Give your characters opinions.